key-amb/myenv/README.md

 This project depends on [progrhyme/dotfiles](https://github.com/progrhyme/dotfiles).

-Some scripts suppose it is checked out to the path specified by `$DOTFILES`.
+Some scripts suppose it is checked out to the path specified by `$DOTS_ROOT`.

 # Specification
 ## script/setup-shellenv.sh